synw/django-graphql-utils/README.md

 ### Graphql app example

-An example implementation using the `User` model is available.
+This example uses the `User` model and a Vue.js frontend.
 To install go into the destination directory and:

    ```bash
    git clone https://github.com/synw/django-graphql-utils